oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 It is important that a Verifier does not make its security policy decisions based on data that can be influenced by an attacker or that can be misinterpreted.
-For this reason, when deciding whether Holder binding is required or not, Verifiers MUST NOT take into account
+For this reason, when deciding whether Key Binding is required or not, Verifiers MUST NOT take into account

  * whether a Key Binding JWT is present or not, as an attacker can remove the Key Binding JWT from any Presentation and present it to the